 Why does kidney failure cause my cat to drink more?

-As your cat’s kidneys become damaged, they’re no longer able to filter in the same way, so water just flows out of the body, which is why your cat may be drinking more and then urinating more.
+As your cat’s kidneys become damaged, they’re no longer able to filter and concentrate urine in the same way.
+This means that water is more likely to pass through the body, which is why your cat may be drinking more and then urinating more.
 Their kidneys will also be less able to remove toxins, and as the condition progresses these can build up and make your cat feel quite groggy.
-Probably the best feeling we can equate it with is the flu – she may feel sluggish, nauseous and off her food.
+Probably the best way to understand what kidney damage feels like, is to equate it with is the flu – she may feel sluggish, nauseous and off her food.

 What treatments are available?